stevefali/DrugBug/README.md

 As a father of a transplant patient, I know how much work it can be to keep track when someone is on multiple medications.
 I can't tell you how many times my child has wanted to try some new juice or fruit and I had to look up on Google whether it interacts with any of her medications, only to still feel uneasy about whether I should trust the sources.
-Sometimes, life happens and I find myself so busy or distracted that I end up late for a medicine dose time.
+Sometimes, life happens and I end up so busy or distracted that I end up late for a medicine dose time.
 There can be so many things to stay on top of including:

 - When to take each medicine